CODES-group/opyrability/docs/api.md

 # API documentation

 The functions described below are part of the PyPO and are classified based on their functionality.
+Each function also contains a worked example based on the famous [Shower Problem](examples_gallery/operability_index_shower.ipynb){cite}`vinson00`

 ## Conventional mapping (AIS to AOS)